-UC Berkeley’s Master of Development Engineering (DevEng) program, focused on development, humanitarian, and social impact engineering, admits students for the fall semester only.
+UC Berkeley’s Master of Development Engineering (MDevEng) program, is a professional master’s program focused on development, humanitarian, and social impact engineering, admits students for the fall semester only.

 MDevEng Fall 2025 Admissions Timeline